ThomasMeissnerDS/e2e_ml/README.md

             "remove_collinearity": True,
             "skewness_removal": True,
             "clustering_as_a_feature_dbscan": True,
-            "clustering_as_a_feature_kmeans_loop": True,
+            "clustering_as_a_feature_kmeans_loop": True, # slow for big data, but can be heavily accelerated using rapids_acceleration=True during class instantiation
+            "clustering_as_a_feature_gaussian_mixture_loop": True, # slow for big data, but can be heavily accelerated using rapids_acceleration=True during class instantiation (will run a Kmeans on GPU)
-            "clustering_as_a_feature_gaussian_mixture_loop": True,
+            "pca_clustering_results": True,
             "reduce_memory_footprint": False,
             "automated_feature_selection": True,
-            "bruteforce_random_feature_selection": True, # This might run to long runtimes, but usually improves performance "sort_columns_alphabetically": True,
+            "bruteforce_random_feature_selection": False, # slow, this feature is experimental!
+            "sort_columns_alphabetically": True,
+            "synthetic_data_augmentation": False, # this feature is experimental, can be heavily accelerated using rapids_acceleration=True during class instantiation
+            "delete_unpredictable_training_rows": False, # this feature is experimental!
             "scale_data": False,
             "smote": False
         }

 The bruteforce_random_feature_selection step is experimental.
 It showed promising results.
-The number of trials can be controlled like test_class.hyperparameter_tuning_rounds["bruteforce_random"] = 400 .
+The number of trials can be controlled.
+This step is useful, if the model overfitted (which should happen rarely), because too many features with too little feature importance have been considered. like test_class.hyperparameter_tuning_rounds["bruteforce_random"] = 400 .

 Generally the class instance is a control center and gives room for plenty of customization: